 • Made with oil, it’s super moist and perfectly dense.

 • It’s chock full of carrots, coconut, pecans, and crushed pineapple.
-SO good!
+It’s so good!

 • And just three more words: Cream Cheese Frosting!!!!